MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-workload-group-transact-sql.md

 ## ALTER WORKLOAD GROUP Behavior

 At any point in time there are 3 types of requests in the system
-- Requests which have not been classified yet
+- Requests which have not been classified yet.
-- Requests which are classified - and waiting - for object locks or system resources
+- Requests which are classified - and waiting - for object locks or system resources.
-- Requests which are classified - and running
+- Requests which are classified - and running.

 Based on the properties of a workload group being altered, the timing of when the settings take effect will differ.